NOTE:

 (with a vocal

-of Dennis Wilson's
+reminiscent of Dennis

-early singing), and
+singing), and "Custom

-closing out the
+Caravan" closing out

-album with a nice
+the album with a nice

 hook.
 The second